Mountain Foodways:

 Mountain Foodways

-A survey of food traditions of the Appalachians and Ozarks, showing the historical connections to cuisines in Europe, specifically those of England, Germany, Ireland, and Scotland.
+A study of food traditions of the Appalachians and Ozarks, with numerous first-hand anecdotes.
 Published 2000.
-28 recipes, 139 research notes, 36 pages.
+28 recipes, 138 research notes, 36 pages.
 5.5 x 8.5 inches.
 Soft cover, saddle-stitched.
-ISBN 0-925117-99-4.
+ISBN-10: 0-925117-99-4.
+ISBN-13: 978-0-925117-99-1.

-Order Online from Mitchells
+Order from Mitchells

 About the Book